turbot/steampipe-mod-azure-tags/README.md

 ### Common and Tag Dimensions

-The benchmark queries use common properties (like `connection_name`, `region`, `resource_group` and `subscription_id`) and tags that are defined in the form of a default list of strings in the `mod.sp` file.
+The benchmark queries use common properties (like `connection_name`, `region`, `resource_group` and `subscription_id`) and tags that are defined in the form of a default list of strings in the `mod.pp` file.
 These properties can be overwritten in several ways:

-- Copy and rename the `powerpipe.spvars.example` file to `powerpipe.spvars`, and then modify the variable values inside that file
+- Copy and rename the `powerpipe.ppvars.example` file to `powerpipe.ppvars`, and then modify the variable values inside that file
 - Pass in a value on the command line:

   ```shell